MethanePowered/MethaneKit/Apps/04-ShadowCube/README.md

 ## Frame Rendering Cycle

-Animation function bound to time-animation in constructor of `ShadowCubeApp` class is called automatically as a part of every render cycle, just before `App::Update` function call.
-This function rotates light position and camera in opposite directions.
+The animation function bound to time-animation in the constructor of the `ShadowCubeApp` class is called automatically as a part of every render cycle, just before the `App::Update` function call.
+This function rotates the light position and camera in opposite directions.

 ```cpp
 ShadowCubeApp::ShadowCubeApp()